bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

 "below", "top", and "bottom" are commonly used relative directions or locations in stack descriptions. -harding -->

-To test whether the transaction is valid, signature script and pubkey script arguments are pushed to the stack one item at a time, starting with Bob's signature script and continuing to the end of Alice's pubkey script.
+To test whether the transaction is valid, signature script and pubkey script operations are executed one item at a time, starting with Bob's signature script and continuing to the end of Alice's pubkey script.
 The figure below shows the evaluation of a standard P2PKH pubkey script; below the figure is a description of the process.